Ezzo0/CS_Notes/Computer_Science/Computer Networks/Network Topology.md

 				 ![[hub_star_topology.png]]
 			- **_SW_**:
 				- Each device send Data divided into pieces.
-				- when data is sent to switch, switch use the first piece of data only to build MAC-address-table by send this piece to all devices.
+				- when data is sent to switch, switch use the first piece of data only to build MAC address-table by send this piece to all devices.
 				- MAC-address-table is built by the source devices only.
-				- After this step, switch send data to the destination device only if it is in MAC-address-table.
+				- After this step, switch send data to the destination device only if it is in MAC address-table.
-				- Information of the device in MAC-address-table will be available only if the device send data again in time less than aging-time which is equal to 300 sec by default.
+				- Information of the device in MAC address-table will be available only if the device send data again in time less than aging-time which is equal to 300 sec by default.
 				- By default, there is no collision on switch.
 				- SW star physical topology is **_STAR_**.
 				- SW star logical topology is **_BUS_**.